Festivals in Nepal and its Celebation Dates

 Feast

-Another important component of celebrating the festival is the feast.
-People organize a feast at every festival.
+Another critical component of celebrating the Festival is the feast.
+People organize a feast at every Festival.
 The feast is the means of getting close with the family and friends.
 During festivals in Nepal, people invite relatives and friends for a feast.
-People cook a variety of food during the festival.
-Many of the festivals in Nepal have their special types of food.
-For maple people during Dashain and Tihar mainly eat meat, during Maghe Sangrati they eat Khir and during Janai Purnima, they eat beans.
-Gifts are also part of celebrating the festival while going to the feast, people bring gifts and fruits.
+People cook a variety of food during the Festival.

 List of festivals in Nepal

-Every festival that is notable in Nepal has its significance as well as different rights and rituals.
-According to Hindu mythology, each day of the weekdays has its own story and reasons.
-Moreover, different religion like Islam, Christian, and Buddhists in our country has festivals which are related to their beliefs as well as their culture.
-There are some mythological events and rituals performed in every festival, mostly Nepali people take every happy movement as festivals.
-Festivals make our life more interesting and exciting.
-It is the time where family and relatives get together and share happiness.
+Every notable Festival in Nepal has its significance and different rights and rituals.
+According to Hindu mythology, each day of the week has its own story and reasons.
+Moreover, other religions in our country, like Islam, Christianity, and Buddhism, have festivals related to their beliefs and culture.
+There are some mythological events and rituals performed in every Festival, but mostly, Nepali people celebrate every happy movement as a festival.
+Festivals make our lives more interesting and exciting.
+It is the time when family and relatives get together and share happiness.

 Maghe Sankranti festival in Nepal